hack-the-rat/free-code-camp/full-stack-developer-certification/responsive-web-design/html/semantic-html/cat-blog-page/README.md

 Now that you are finished building out the page header, you will need to start adding your main content.

 Below your `header`, add a `main` element.

+## Step 7

+The first section on the page will be the about section.
+The section will introduce Mr. Whiskers and give users an idea of what this blog is about.

+Inside your `main` element, add a `section` element with the `id` attribute set to `"about"`.

+Inside the `section` element, add an `h2` with the text of `About`.